um-grex/grex-docs/content/english/software/using-modules.md

 While it is possible for a Linux user to edit the PATH and related environment variables in their login script or application scripts by hand, it is an error-prone process.
 A typo in **PATH** may render the whole system binaries inaccessible, for example.
 Another problem is the maintenance of multiple versions of the same package, as these would have the same names for binaries and no good result would happen if more than one version is in the same **PATH**.

-To solve the problem, a tool called "Modules" was developed in the HPC ecosystem.
+To solve the problem, a tool called "Modules" was developed in the HPC ecosystem:

 > * Modules allow for clean and dynamic modification of the user's environment (environment variables like **PATH**, **LD_LIBRARY_PATH**, **CPATH**, and almost anything else) in a Linux user session.
 Modules can be "loaded" and "unloaded", modifying the environment in a clean and atomic way.
 > * Modules can also be used to find available software and to control software dependencies in a hierarchical way.
-> * Modules on HPC machines are usually provided system-wide for all users; but individual users can create their own, private modules to be used along with the system software stacks.
+> * Modules on HPC machines are usually provided system-wide for all users; but individual users can create their own private modules to be used along with the system software stacks.

 There are two main implementations of Modules: the original TCL Modules and the hierarchical Lmod Modules developed at TACC.
 Grex and the Alliance systems are using Lmod.
 That is, modules are files written in a special syntax in either TCL or Lua languages.
 There is a command, _module_, that works on the module files.

 ## Using Modules on HPC machines
+---

 First check if the __module__ command exists and works.